 Expanding into a new market is no small feat.
 Regardless of your industry, you’ll be faced with the challenge of perfectly synchronizing tons of moving parts in order to truly make an impact.
 The last thing you’ll want to do is to ruin your grand entrance with an embarrassing faux-pas.

 Unfortunately for many brands, they wind up doing just this.
 However, there’s always a silver lining — they’ve learned their lessons the hard way, so that you don’t have to.
-Here are a few ways big brands have soiled their international reputations, along with the steps you can take to avoid their mistakes.
+Here are a few ways big brands that have failed internationally due to cultural differences, along with the steps you can take to avoid their mistakes.

 Lost in Translation

 Translating complex terms and phrases from one language to another is never easy.
 Get it right, and you’ll fit right into your new market.
 Otherwise, you’re leaving yourself wide open to a whole mess of troublesome possibilities.

 Case Study: Mercedes-Benz, KFC and Pepsi Rush to Die in China

 For one reason or another, even world-famous brands seem to have an extra rough time when it comes to China.
 Mandarin is a richly detailed language with layer upon layer of subtlety — in short, there are many ways to screw everything up.